[Article first published ason Technorati.]

 You can also back up your files to additional computers – either your own or your family’s.
 This would be perfect for those carrying for an elder parent who lives alone.
 All their files could be backed up to a separate computer in your home.

 One major difference between online services like Carbonite and CrashPlan is that CrashPlan does not throttle their upload speeds.
 That means CrashPlan will accept your files as quickly as your computer can send them.
 Carbonite slows down the transmission of the files, causing it to take three to four times longer to get them uploaded.
-CrashPlan is so convinced of their service that they are offering a year free to Carbonite users, so they can see the difference firsthand.
+CrashPlan is so convinced of their service that they are offering a, so they can see the difference firsthand.

 Even if you’ve never used an online backup service before, they offer free 30 day trials to anyone at http://crashplan.com.
 Their tech support people are great and you’ll get quick responses.
 Give them a try – I’m sure you’ll like the results and it might even help you sleep better.